AckerlyXu/heima/includes/iot-hub-gateway-sdk-simulated-selector.md

 3. It adds a property with a fake MAC address to the message that contains the simulated temperature data.
 4. It makes the message available to the next module in the chain.

+> [!NOTE]
-> [AZURE.NOTE] The module called **Protocol X ingestion** in the diagram above is called **Simulated device** in the source code.
+> The module called **Protocol X ingestion** in the diagram above is called **Simulated device** in the source code.

 ### MAC &lt;-&gt; IoT Hub ID module
 This module scans for messages that include a property that contains the MAC address, added by the protocol ingestion module, of the simulated device app.
 If the module finds such a property, it adds another property with an IoT Hub device key to the message and then makes the message available to the next module in the chain.
 This is how the sample associates IoT Hub device identities with simulated devices.
 The developer sets up the mapping between MAC addresses and IoT Hub identities manually as part of the module configuration.

+> [!NOTE]
-> [AZURE.NOTE]  This sample uses a MAC address as a unique device identifier and correlates it with an IoT Hub device identity.
+>  This sample uses a MAC address as a unique device identifier and correlates it with an IoT Hub device identity.
 However, you can write your own module that uses a different unique identifier.
 For example, you may have devices with unique serial numbers or telemetry data that has a unique device name embedded in it that you could use to determine the IoT Hub device identity.

 ### IoT Hub communication module
 This module takes messages with an IoT Hub device identity assigned by the previous module and sends the message content to IoT Hub using HTTP.
 HTTP is one of the three protocols understood by IoT Hub.